Sp3ctro/Sp3ctro.github.io/_posts/2020-02-15-FRM-Reading-7.md

 The value is in terms of $USD millions.
 Note the BASEL committe requires banks to hold at least three times their 10-Day VAR to finance the trading book.

 ## Correlation Swaps
-*Describe the structure, uses and payoffs of a correlation swap.*
+*Describe the structure, uses and payoffs of a correlation swap*

 It is possible to purchase or sell correlation risk, or time-varying correlation, via the use of Correlation Swaps.
 The payoff of these swaps for a buyer is $notional\,amount \times (\rho_{realised}-\rho_{fixed})$, where...